University Catalog

 To declare a major for a fall semester, qualified applicants will submit their request to declare a major in the Academic Advisor’s office at the completion of the spring semester of second year, by the program specified deadline.

-Official records of coursework taken at other institutions or universities must be submitted to the advising office of the School of Architecture before a student can file a Major Declaration form.
+Official records of coursework taken at other institutions or universities must be submitted to the CAPPA undergraduate advising office before a student can file a Major Declaration form.
 It is the student's responsibility to ensure that all coursework is transferred to the Office of Admissions at UT Arlington in a timely manner.

 Programs Cohort